 Ex-US Olympics gymnastics coach with ties to Nassar charged

 LANSING, Mich.
-(AP) — Prosecutors in Michigan filed charges Thursday against a former U.S. Olympics gymnastics coach with ties to disgraced sports doctor Larry Nassar.
+(AP) — A former U.S. Olympics gymnastics coach with ties to disgraced sports doctor Larry Nassar was charged Thursday with two dozen crimes, including sexual assault, human trafficking and running a criminal enterprise.

-Details about the charges against John Geddert were not immediately known.
-But the documents were filed in Eaton County District Court, deputy court administrator Kathy Brooks told The Associated Press.
+Geddert also is charged with sexually assaulting a teen in 2012.
+Authorities allege that he also lied to investigators in 2016 when he said he had never heard anyone complain about Nassar, who pleaded guilty to being a serial sexual abuser of female gymnasts.

 Geddert has insisted he had “zero knowledge” of Nassar’s crimes, although some gymnasts said he forced them to see Nassar and was physically abusive.
-Nassar, who was a doctor at Michigan State University, has been sentenced to decades in prison for sexually assaulting gymnasts at the school and elsewhere as well as possessing child pornography.
+Nassar, who was a doctor at Michigan State University, was sentenced to decades in prison for sexually assaulting gymnasts at the school and elsewhere, and for possessing child pornography.

 During Nassar’s sentencing, a woman said Geddert was aware in the late 1990s that Nassar had performed an “inappropriate procedure” on her when she was 16.
 A prosecutor read that accuser’s anonymous statement in court.